Characters found in BanG Dream!.

 - The Stoic: Her deadpans are pretty good, and usually she's not even trying.

 - Sugar-and-Ice Personality: She can come off coldly at first, but when she warms up to someone she becomes pretty easygoing and even sweet during casual hangouts (but not during practice).
+She's also genuinely fond of Poppin' Party, especially of Kasumi, likely because despite their stark differences in styles, methods, and personalities, they have similar goals and attitudes in reaching them, something Yukina respects very well.

 - "Well Done, Daughter!"
 Girl: Her primary motivation for singing is to one day impress her father and get him to perform once again.